storyteller/Storyteller/documentation/documentation/terminology.md

 A _Specification_ is a single document describing some expected behavior of the system under test.
 For the 3.0 release, Storyteller has replaced the older _Test_ nomenclature with _Specification_.

 ## Suites
-StoryTeller projects are organized into Suite’s of closely related specifications.
+StoryTeller projects are organized into Suites of closely related specifications.
 Every specification must be in a suite (an historical quirk that we may eliminate soon).

 ## Grammar